amosproj/amos2022ss08-openid-connect-doctor/Documentation/user-documentation.md

 2. Start the application.
 This will start a local instance that runs on Port 8081.

 ## Checking the discovery endpoint
-Open your favorite browser and go to `http://localhost:8081/`.
+Open your favourite browser and go to `http://localhost:8081/`.
 This will open a user-interface that lets you enter the URL of the identity-provider you want to analyze.
 Please make sure to enter the complete path, to ensure that the program can find the correct endpoints (e.g. if your provider is hosted in a subpath).
 Below this you can select which values are returned from the discovery-endpoint (IMPORTANT: If no keys are selected, no values are returned!).

 If you have entered all the information hit the enter key to submit them.
 The results are then shown in a separate field below the input form.